-Here are four serious warning signs of a toxic church.
+Here are eight serious warning signs of a toxic church.

 Gossip is one of the most destructive things we do as a society.
 It slanders people’s names, it assassinates their character, and it is whispering behind other’s backs, however it should never be heard in any church at all.
 When you hear gossip, you know that you’re probably being gossiped about too.
 Gossip can split churches, ruin relationships, and bring down even the strongest of churches.

 I remember reading about a huge church in Dallas, Texas that argued and debated over something and finally the church split in half.
 What was the issue?
 The division was over the color of the carpet in the entryway to the church.
 Imagine how grieved Jesus must be when Christians tear down one another over trivial matters.
 Jesus suffered, was beaten, tortured, and put to death…and some can’t even agree on the color of a carpet?
 When you see a church dividing and arguing over non-essentials, that church is too toxic to attend.

 When a church has zero ministries, this church is about to die.
 If you read Matthew 25:34-40, you can read what Jesus’ church should be doing.
 Many churches are only interested in staying within the four walls of the church, getting into “holy huddles,” and never ministering to the poor, visiting the sick and those in prison, and the widows and orphans, like those at a nursing home.
 If you want to simply be a pew potato, then you might like it, but a church that has no ministries is a church that is toxic and is getting ready to fade into oblivion.